-For farmers who prefer a ‘rip off the Band-Aid’ approach to change, new research from the Our Land and Water National Science Challenge shows a clear path to producing carbon-neutral dairy products – one that also decreases nitrogen leaching by 42 percent.
+For farmers who prefer a ‘rip off the Band-Aid’ approach to change, new research from the Our Land and Water National Science Challenge shows one path to producing carbon-neutral dairy products – that also decreases nitrogen leaching by 42 percent.

 The Credence Attributes On-Farm research project, funded by Our Land and Water and AgResearch, modelled several scenarios to reduce greenhouse gas emissions on an average Waikato dairy farm.

 “There are many ways to manage a farm to deliver carbon-neutral products,” explains lead researcher Dr Gina Lucci, senior scientist at AgResearch.
 “We modelled three different scenarios, with actions such as replacing or eliminating feed and fertiliser inputs.”

 The researchers took a pragmatic approach, modelling methods to reduce greenhouse gas emissions as far as practical, without seriously affecting milk production or making radical changes like retiring part of the farm.
 Carbon-neutrality was then achieved by paying to offset the remaining emissions.